 The main ferry used on the route is the MV Hoy Head, which can carry up to 125 passengers and 18 cars.
 In summer additional sailings are provided by the MV Thorsvoe, Orkney Ferries' main standby ship.
 She was built in Campbeltown in 1991 and can carry 122 passengers and 16 cars.

-On board the Hoy Head, passenger accommodation is in two lounges located beneath the vehicle deck.
-With no external windows these are not designed for sightseeing.
+On board the MV Hoy Head, passenger accommodation is in a lounge located beneath the vehicle deck.
+With no external windows this are not designed for sightseeing.
 Regulars on the journey tend to stay in their cars, while visitors, weather permitting, congregate on the high level open decks running either side of the vehicle deck.
-The Thorsvoe also has a lounge below the vehicle deck, plus an open deck area behind the bridge.
+The MV Thorsvoe also has a lounge below the vehicle deck, plus an open deck area behind the bridge.

 The route taken depends on whether your ferry is calling at Flotta or not.
 From Houton you head south into Scapa Flow, passing either east or west of the island of Cava.
 Two miles to the east are the rocks and lighthouse called, for no obvious reason, the Barrel of Butter.